AzharMobeen/JHipster-Microservice-with-ActiveMQ/README.md

 # JHipster-MicroService with ActiveMQ

-It's a JHipster Micro service application for Consuming messages from ActiveMQ Queues and Publish it to ActiveMQ Topics.
+It's a JHipster Micro service for Consuming messages from ActiveMQ Queues and Publish it to ActiveMQ Topics.
 I'm using MarshallingMessageConverter with Jaxb2Marshaller for both consuming and publishing XML message.

 I have also created Unit test and EmbeddedActiveMQ integration test.